bmitc/multimedia-programming-with-pure-data/README.md

 ## Installing Pure Data

 The book was written targeting Pd-extended.
 However, Pd-extended is no longer maintained and is deprecated.
 It has fallen behind Pd Vanilla.
-Since Pd-extended was Pd Vanilla plus some libraries, all we need to do is install Pd Vanilla and then the Gem library.
-So please don't worry about the reviews that state the library the book uses is out of data, since it can easily be installed into Pd Vanilla.
+Since Pd-extended was Pd Vanilla plus some libraries, all we need to do is install Pd Vanilla and then the needed libraries.
+So please don't worry about the reviews that state the library the book uses is out of data, since the required libraries that are used in the book can easily be installed into Pd Vanilla.

+### Libraries

+The required libraries (also known as externals) to get through the book's code are:

+* `Gem`: This is for the graphics objects.
+* `cyclone`: This is for the `counter` object used first in Chapter 1.

+Note: capitalization matters when installing.

+### Installing a library

+The following runs through installing Pure Data and the Gem library.
+Follow the same procedure for the `cyclone` library as for the `Gem` library described below.

 1. [Install Pd Vanilla](https://puredata.info/)
 2. After installation, open Pure Data